makhgal-ganbold/NSO1212/README.md

 # NSO1212

-*NSO's Open Data API Handler*
+*National Statistical Office of Mongolia's Open Data API Handler for R*

-The R package providing helper functions for the National Statistical Office of Mongolia's open data API [opendata.1212.mn](http://opendata.1212.mn/) version 2.
+National Statistical Office of Mongolia (NSO) is the national statistical service and an organization of Mongolian government.
+NSO provides open access and official data via its web site [www.1212.mn](http://www.1212.mn/) and API [opendata.1212.mn](http://opendata.1212.mn/en/doc).
+The package NSO1212 has functions for accessing the API service.
+The functions are compatible with the API v2.0 and get data sets and its detailed informations from the API.

 ## Features

-1. Get list of all available tables.
+1. Get brief information about all tables on the API
-2. Get statistical data.
+2. Download statistical data from the API
-3. Get table information and classification.
+3. Get detailed information about a table and its classification on the API
-4. Get list of all sectors.
+4. Get detailed information about all sectors on the API
-5. Get list of subsectors.
+5. Get detailed information about a sub-sector on the API

 ## Example